Bonus: Download the purchase order implementation template

 You can calculate that by multiplying the quantity and the item purchase cost.
 However, a blanket might or might not have a set amount.

-Employees can use a purchase order for purchasing material or services or a combination of both.
+Employees can use a purchase order to purchase materials or services or a combination.
 Employees should use a blanket order exclusively for services.

 There are few cases where it makes sense to use blanket orders for material purchases, but those use cases are few and far between.